ckudlack/MapPagerView/README.md

 MapPagerView encapsulates a MapView, ViewPager, and map clustering so that you can present an uncluttered, easily searchable interface to your users

 ## How to use
-1. Add MapPagerView into your layout xml:
+1. Add MapPagerView into your layout xml.
+When you inflate it, remember to include the type

   ```
   <com.cdk.bettermapsearch.MapPagerView